Install the Spyderbat MCP Server

 Connection Type: Select Via Proxy

-Enable Custom Headers
+Authentication: Enable Custom Headers and add:

 Key: